cs1302uga/cs1302-tutorials/exceptions/exceptions.md

-If you run this code, then the JVM: i) throws a `NullPointerException` object on the second line; ii) disrupts the normal flow of control to report to the user that exception was thrown and abruptly terminate the program.
+If you run this code, then the JVM: i) throws a `NullPointerException` object on the second line; ii) disrupts the normal flow of control to report to the user that the exception was thrown and abruptly terminate the program.

 ## Checked vs. Unchecked Exceptions